 Lesson learned: Let the people lead they know best!
 This basic principle served me well in future CARE assignments throughout Latin America, South Asia and in South Africa.
 When I joined World Neighbors as its executive director in 1997, it came as no surprise to learn that this approach had been key to the organizations philosophy since its founding in 1951, and that WNs founder John L. Peters was one of the community development experts the Peace Corps looked to for guidance in its formative years.
 Viva la Piña!

-Ron Burkard joined CARE in 1963, serving abroad in Msxico, Colombia, Nicaragua, Ecuador, Peru, Bolivia, India, Bangladesh and South Africa.
-Contact him at email@example.com.
+Ron Burkard joined CARE in 1963, serving abroad in Mexico, Colombia, Nicaragua, Ecuador, Peru, Bolivia, India, Bangladesh and South Africa.
+Contact him at firstname.lastname@example.org.